jenineharris/rwow-template/README.md

   <li> Make other changes to the look and feel in the YAML based on <a href = "https://github.com/brentthorne/posterdown/wiki/posterdown_html">this guide</a> that was the basis for the RWoW template.
 </ul>

-### Updating the content
+### Update the Content

 Replace the `# Introduction` and everything afterwards with your text and code using regular R Markdown formatting features.

 Anytime you use a single hashtag to denote a section, this will result in a gray section header, see the knitted version.

-### Other formatting edits to be aware of
+### Other Formatting Edits to be Aware Of

 Tables are difficult to format in R Markdown knitted documents.
-The template shows an example using `table1` to create your table.
+The template shows an example using `table1` to create a table.
 Other table code has not been tested so this is the recommended way to incorporate a table.
-Here is the <a href = "https://cran.r-project.org/web/packages/table1/vignettes/table1-examples.html">table1 vignette</a> for more information.
+Here is the <a href = "https://cran.r-project.org/web/packages/table1/vignettes/table1-examples.html">table1 vignette</a> for more information on using the `table1` package to make tables.

 If you have a `table1` table in your poster, you must leave the css at the top for it to work (or your table will be teeny tiny):